Since opening in 2014, Shoshin Movement has been a toy of self discovery, both physically and mentally for our members.

 How we relate this to our training is to say that when you are learning a new skill, you will probably suck at the start — though you should embrace this.

-Feel it, accept it, get comfortable with it, explore it, enjoy it, learn, play.
+Feel it, accept it, get comfortable with it, explore it, enjoy it, learn it, play.

-This is usually the first 80% of the learning curve when tackling a skill.
+This usually happens during the first 80% of the learning curve when tackling a new skill.

 This is completely normal, and this is where the true growth is.
 It’s easy to just give up, but if you hold to the beginner’s mind and not worry so much about your current ability, with persistence, you’ll begin to achieve.

-On a side note in the scientific side of things, a study done by the Oxford University shows how a complex skill such as juggling can enhance your connections in the brain.
-This shows a huge correlation between learning new skills and increasing the white matter in your brain, even as a complete beginner.
+On a side note in the scientific side of things, a study done by the Oxford University shows how learning a new complex skill such as juggling can enhance your connections in the brain.
+This shows a huge correlation between learning new skills and increasing the white matter in your brain, even if you remain a complete beginner.

 Overall — while it's fun for the ego to stick to the things you are good at, it's not where you will grow as a person.
 It should always be about enjoying the journey, rather than only just anticipating and embracing the destination.